pbklink/motif-core/etc/motif-core.api.md

     constructor();
 }

-// Warning: (ae-missing-release-tag) "MarketIdArrayRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MarketIdArrayTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class MarketIdArrayRenderValue extends IntegerArrayRenderValue {
+export class MarketIdArrayTextFormattableValue extends IntegerArrayTextFormattableValue {
     constructor(data: readonly MarketId[] | undefined);
 }